 In the examination room you will be made comfortable on the couch resting on your left side.

 A nurse will stay with you throughout the procedure.
 To keep your mouth slightly apart, a plastic mouthpiece will be put gently between your teeth.
 When the person doing the test passes the endoscope into your stomach it will not cause pain, nor will it interfere with your breathing.
-The whole examination usually takes between 20-30 minutes.
+The whole examination usually takes less than 10 minutes.
+You can have the procedure done using either a local anaesthetic (throat spray) or sedation.

-Throat spray
+Throat spray (local anaesthetic)

-This procedure is usually carried out using a combination of throat spray, which will be applied to the back of the throat to numb it, and sedation.
-This procedure can be carried out with throat spray alone but because the ultrasound scope is bigger than a standard scope, and the procedure lasts longer, it is usually recommended that sedation is given as well.
-The procedure can be done with throat spray alone but may be uncomfortable.
-With throat spray alone you are fully conscious and aware, and you can go home unaccompanied almost immediately after the procedure.
+This procedure is usually carried out using a throat spray, which will be sprayed onto the back of the throat to numb it.
+As the gastroscopes have become thinner, many patients are happy for the procedure to be carried out without sedation and to have throat spray instead.
+The benefit of choosing throat spray is that you are fully conscious and aware, and you can go home unaccompanied almost immediately after the procedure.
 You are permitted to drive and carry on your day as normal.